The District at Sugar Creek Planned Development

 - The final meeting with the Planning & Zoning Commission is where staff would provide a recommendation to the Commission on the proposal, and where the Commission would ultimately provide a recommendation to the City Council.

 It is important to note that simply moving an application through the zoning application and meeting process is no guarantee of staff support or ultimate Planning & Zoning Commission or City Council approval.

 The Planning & Zoning Commission held a workshop on this proposed development during their regularly scheduled meeting on September 14th.
 This was an opportunity for the Commission to review the proposal, ask questions of the applicant and staff, and provide feedback.
 This meeting was open to the public.
-The next step in the zoning process after this meeting is to hold a Public Hearing with the Planning & Zoning Commission, which will be an opportunity for the public to attend the meeting and provide any feedback to the Commission.
-This meeting was scheduled for October 28th, however due to an unexpected power outage at City Hall, the meeting was cancelled and has now been rescheduled for January 11, 2022.
-The meeting details and agenda can be found below under “Upcoming Meeting Agendas and Information”.
-This public hearing meeting will be open to the public.
+The next step in the zoning process after this meeting was to hold a Public Hearing with the Planning & Zoning Commission, which was an opportunity for the public to attend the meeting and provide feedback to the Commission.
+This meeting was scheduled for October 28th, however due to an unexpected power outage at City Hall, the meeting was cancelled and was rescheduled for January 11, 2022.
+The public hearing meeting was open to the public.